Lead the way in innovation, technology and design

 “Luke is an independent game developer with several mobile games published on the Apple App Store, and is currently involved in various other game development projects including an Indiegogo campaign.
 As an independent developer, Luke is well versed in programming, digital art, animation, user interface design, user experience and publishing.
 Luke holds a Bachelor of Computer Games from Bond University, and has also completed a Graduate Diploma in Secondary Education from Griffith University, specialising in Information Technology and Graphics.”

 Nikolche is an experienced software engineer with over 25 years of industry experience.
-Nikolche has experience across a range of project, including: mobile software applications, complex sensor networks, CUDA development, and gamification of micro-location technology.
+Nikolche has experience across a range of projects, including: mobile software applications, complex sensor networks, CUDA development, and gamification of micro-location technology.
 Currently undertaking his PhD at Bond University, the focus of Nikolche’s research is gamification and its effect when applied to heritage sites.

 With about two decades of teaching experience behind him on different educational levels, Sam spent the last decade in three of the top Universities in Melbourne, helping students find their passion.
 Sam considers himself a Motion Graphic artist but has extensive knowledge of multimedia platforms, including: Web, Animation, Image manipulation, Video-editing, Print design amongst others.
 His immediate past research interest explored African Masks in Western museums.
 Currently, his research reflects ethnicity and takes a look at how minorities make sense of advertisements in Australia.
 Some of his current students at Monash University believe he is more of a coach.